 Table \ref{tab:covost2} compares our DSU-Adapter and the baselines.
-Our DSU-Adapter is $3$ BLEU points (in the group \textit{"All"}) higher than Scratch.
+Our DSU-Adapter is $3$ BLEU (in the group "All") higher than the Scratch model.
+This shows that our proposed method of using DSU-pretraining can strengthen direct end-to-end ST without requiring transcripts and remain flexible in memory footprint (smaller in size than the HuBERT model).
 Furthermore, it is better than Hu-Transformer in spite of having half the parameters.
-For \textit{"Mid"} and \textit{"High"}, the improvement is $1.49$ and $2.23$ points respectively, but it falls short by $0.42$ points for \textit{"Low"}.
+For "Mid" and "High", the improvement in BLEU is $1.49$ and $2.23$ points respectively, but it falls short by $0.42$ points for "Low".
 We also compare to ASR pretraining, which is not always applicable, e.g., in low-resource setting or perhaps even in an unwritten language \cite{zhang2022revisiting}.
-Surprisingly, our adapter is on a par with it, i.e., $0.13$ points better.
-The result remains consistent when measured in chrF \cite{popovic-2015-chrf} and COMET\footnote{\texttt{WMT22-COMET-DA}} \cite{rei-etal-2022-comet}, see Appendix \ref{sec:app:results}.
+Surprisingly, our adapter is on a par with it, and its BLEU is $0.13$ points better.
+The result remains consistent when it is measured in chrF and COMET.